My personal website is my home on the web.

 Authoring

 Each post (including the words you’re reading right now) is written in Markdown.
-I occasionally use custom Hugo shortcodes for things like iFrames, but I mostly stick with plain Markdown syntax.
+I occasionally use custom Hugo shortcodes (inline templates) for things like iframes, but I mostly stick with plain Markdown syntax.

-I use the Zed editor for all of my coding and most of my post writing, but I write the longer and more heavily-researched posts in Obsidian.
+I use the Zed editor for all of my coding and most of my writing, but I write the longer and more heavily-researched posts using Obsidian.

-I use Hugo’s live server to instantly (I’ve never seen it take longer than 100 milliseconds for a refresh) render the site locally so that I can see the changes I make in real time.
+I use Hugo’s live development server to instantly (I’ve never seen it take longer than 100 milliseconds for a rebuild) render the site locally so that I can see the changes I make in real time.

 Conclusion